I wrote a follow-up to this blog post on 4 October 2017. If of interest, link: Thoughts on the Saft Part II: SAFT Harder

 Before we begin/full disclosure, I’m an English lawyer and not US-qualified.
 However (a) nobody seems to be interested in s.
 21 of FSMA 2000 this week and, (b) having done securities law in the UK, I have a healthy appreciation for rules around not selling securities in the USA.

-Please read this blog post as a casual treatment of the subject by a curious third party observer; this is not legal advice and if you need legal advice, you need to hire a US-qualified securities lawyer.
-I know a few lawyers qualified to advise in this area and it should be my pleasure to refer you to them.
+With the above in mind, please read this blog post as a casual treatment of the subject by a curious third party observer; this is not legal advice and if you need legal advice, you need to hire a US-qualified securities lawyer.
+I know a few lawyers who are highly qualified to advise in this area in both the US and the UK.
+It should be my pleasure to refer you to them.

 WTF does SAFT actually do?